In the early 1980s, Carol and George

 Iowa, Kentucky, Indiana, Delaware, Virginia, Maryland, New York, Tennessee, and Michigan, as well as several appearances

 at resorts in Branson, MO.
-In addition, they have performed three shows on the Carnival Cruise ship, Inspiration
+In addition, they have performed three show cruises with Carnival: Inspiration

 (January 2003), Glory, (January 2004), Liberty (February, 2009).

 Klines traveled in their RV, performing wherever bookings or invitations take them.
 With their passion for singing still rooted

 in gospel music, they have touched congregations as well as audiences everywhere.
 Whether they perform old-time gospel, or